ruby-grape/grape/README.md

 end
 ```

-Note: param in `given` should be the aliased one.
+Note: param in `given` should be the renamed one.
 In the example, it should be `type`, not `category`.

 ### Group Options